chipsalliance/firrtl-spec/spec.md

 Inspect the type of the left-hand side and take one of three actions:

 1. If this is a ground type, the right-hand side is connected to the left-hand side destination.
-    Compute the flow of the destination using the Flow Algorithm (see [@sec:flow-algorithm]).
-    Verify the destination has sink or duplex flow.
 2. If this is a vector type, then expand the connection into one connection per element from each right-hand side element to each left-hand side element destination using sub-index expressions.
     Recursively apply the connection algorithm to each expanded connection.
 3. If this is a bundle type, then expand the connection into one connection per-field using the sub-field expression.